-- Beneficiaries eligible for transition fills must receive coverage of at least a one-month fill (unless a lower amount was prescribed) of their non-formulary drugs during the first 90 days after their enrollment, the plan switch, or the formulary change. - To the extent that a current enrollee in a long-term care setting is outside their 90-day transition period, the sponsor must still provide a one-month supply of nonformulary Part D drugs while an exception or prior authorization request is being processed. - During the transition period: - the Part D plan does not apply prior authorization, non-safety-based quantity limits, or step therapy rules. - the enrollee and their physician can request an exception to the Part D plan's formulary to continue coverage of the non-formulary drug or can transition to a formulary drug.
+- Beneficiaries eligible for transition refills must receive coverage of at least a one-month fill (unless a lower amount was prescribed) of their non-formulary drugs during the first 90 days after their enrollment, the plan switch, or the formulary change. - Transition refills are only for drugs the beneficiary was already taking.
+They do not apply to new prescriptions. - During the transition period: - the Part D plan does not apply to prior authorization, non-safety-based quantity limits, or step therapy rules. - the enrollee and their physician can request an exception to the Part D plan's formulary to continue coverage of the non-formulary drug or can transition to a formulary drug.